Steven Smith (footballer, born 1985): Return to Rangers

 Following his release from Portland Timbers, Smith was linked with a return move to St Mirren and Kilmarnock, however after training with Rangers a move was agreed on 1 June 2013.
 The move was confirmed by the club when he signed a two-year contract and was registered to play for Rangers on 1 September 2013.
 On 3 May Rangers players made history by becoming the first Rangers side in 115 years to go an entire league season unbeaten after a 1–1 draw with Dunfermline during which they clinched the Scottish League One championship.
 Smith made his 100th appearance for Rangers (over both spells) in November 2014 in a 1–1 draw at Ibrox against Alloa Athletic.
 In his 101st appearance against Hearts he got sent off in the 21st-minute leading to a 2–0 loss.

 Kilmarnock

 On 2 July 2015, Smith signed for Kilmarnock, having been released by Rangers.
 At the start of the 2016–17 season, Smith was given the captaincy of Kilmarnock.
 Smith was released by Kilmarnock in May 2018, at the end of his contract.

 International career

 Smith played twice for the Scotland under-21 football team.
 He was due to be selected for the Scotland squad for 2008 UEFA European Football Championship qualifying matches against France and Ukraine in October 2006, but a thigh injury prevented this.
 He also played for the Scotland B team in their 0–0 draw with the Republic of Ireland B team on 14 November 2006, at the Dalymount Park, Dublin.

 Coaching career

 Since 2021, Smith has been a youth coach at Rangers.

+On 1 October 2023, after the dismissal of Rangers first team manager Michael Beale, Smith assisted interim manager Steven Davis with coaching duties.

+Following the sacking of Russell Martin, on 16 October 2025, Smith was announced as interim manager.
+He took charge of one match, a 2-2 draw to Dundee United, prior to the appointment of Danny Röhl.